whitneylosinski/Eat.Sleep.Data/README.md

 ### Communication

 Our team will be using Discord for messaging with team meetings on Zoom.
-We will be doing our programming and collaborative work via Github.
+We will also be organizing tasks with the popular <a href= "https://trello.com/eatsleepdata">trello.com</a> website as well as housing our programming and collaborative work via Github.

-<a href= "https://trello.com/eatsleepdata">trello link<a>